doctrine/orm/en/reference/tools.rst

 ~~~~~~~~~~~~~~~~~~~~

 Whenever the ``doctrine`` command line tool is invoked, it can
-access alls Commands that were registered by developer.
+access all Commands that were registered by developer.
 There is no
 auto-detection mechanism at work.
 The Doctrine binary
 already registers all the commands that currently ship with
 Doctrine DBAL and ORM.
 If you want to use additional commands you